piclas-framework/piclas/doc/userguide/030_features_models.md

 The `MaxFactor` and `MinFactor` allow to limit the adapted time step within a range of $f_{\mathrm{min}} \Delta t$ and $f_{\mathrm{max}} \Delta t$.
 The time step adaptation can be used to increase the number of particles by defining a minimum particle number (e.g `MinPartNum` = 10, optional).
 For DSMC, the parameters `TargetMCSoverMFP` (ratio of the mean collision separation distance over mean free path) and `TargetMaxCollProb` (maximum collision probability) allow to modify the target values for the adaptation.
 For the BGK and FP methods, the time step can be adapted according to a target maximal relaxation frequency.

-The last two flags enable to initialize the particles distribution from the given DSMC state file, using the macroscopic properties such as flow velocity, number density and temperature (see Section \ref{sec:macro_restart}).
+The last two flags enable to initialize the particles distribution from the given DSMC state file, using the macroscopic properties such as flow velocity, number density and temperature (visit Section \ref{sec:macro_restart}).
 Strictly speaking, the VTS procedure only requires the `Filename` for the read-in of the aforementioned parameters, however, it is recommended to perform a macroscopic restart to initialize the correct particle number per cells.
 Otherwise, cells with a decreased/increased time step will require some time until the additional particles have reached/left the cell.

 The time step adaptation can also be utilized in coupled BGK-DSMC simulations, where the time step will be adapted in both regions according to the respective criteria as the BGK factors are zero in the DSMC region and vice versa.
 Attention should be payed in the transitional region between BGK and DSMC, where the factors are potentially calculated for both methods.
 Here, the time step required to fulfil the maximal collision probability criteria will be utilized as it is the more stringent one.